-This report provides estimates of medical care utilization and expenditures for children with special health care needs (CSHCN).
-Presented data are from the 2000 Medical Expenditure Panel Survey (MEPS) which collects nationally representative data on health care use, expenditures, source of payment, insurance coverage, and the quality of care for the U.S. civilian noninstitutionalized population and which is sponsored by the Agency for Healthcare Research and Quality.
-Studying health care needs, access, utilization and expenditures for children with chronic conditions has always been difficult due to the low prevalence of most health conditions for children (Perrin, 2002; Bethel, Read, Stein, et al, 2002; Mangione-Smith, McBlynn, 1998).
-To address this problem, a standard definition of children with special health care needs (CSHCN) was developed (Bethel, Read, Stein, et al. 2002; McPherson, Arango, Fox, 1998) and a CSHCN screener questionnaire (Bethel, Read, Stein, et al. 2002) was created to identify these children in surveys.
-Because AHRQ was mandated to Measure Healthcare Quality for a National Quality Report starting in 2003, a number of enhancements to measure health care quality were added to MEPS, including a Parent Administered Questionnaire (PAQ) which was added to the 2000 MEPS.
-The CSHCN screener questionnaire was included in the 2000 MEPS PAQ and is used to identify CSHCN for this report.
-It uses the Maternal and Child Health Bureau's broad definition (McPherson, Arango, Fox, et al. 1998): "Children with special health care needs are those who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally."
+This report provides estimates of medical care utilization and expenditures for children with special health care needs.
+Presented data are from the 2000 Medical Expenditure Panel Survey (MEPS), which collects nationally representative data on health care use, expenditures, source of payment, insurance coverage, and the quality of care for the U.S. civilian noninstitutionalized (community) population and which is sponsored by the Agency for Healthcare Research and Quality and the National Center for Health Statistics (NCHS).
+Studying health care needs, access, utilization and expenditures for children with chronic conditions has always been difficult due to the low prevalence of most health conditions for children (Perrin, 2002; Bethel, Read, Stein, et al., 2002; Mangione-Smith, McGlynn, 1998).
+To address this problem, a standard definition of children with special health care needs (CSHCN) was developed (Bethel, Read, Stein, et al., 2002; McPherson, Arango, Fox, 1998) and a CSHCN screener questionnaire (Bethel, Read, Stein, et al., 2002) was created to identify these children in surveys.
+Because AHRQ was mandated to measure health care quality for a national quality report starting in 2003, a number of enhancements to measure health care quality were added to MEPS, including a parent-administered questionnaire (PAO), which was added to the 2000 MEPS.
+The CSHCN screener questionnaire was included in the 2000 MEPS PAO and is used to identify CSHCN for this report.
+It uses the Maternal and Child Health Bureau's broad definition (McPherson, Arango, Fox, et al., 1998): "Children with special health care needs are those who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by children generally."

 This report provides estimates according to special health care need (SHCN) status.
-These estimates include demographic and other personal or family characteristics of the child, health care utilization and expenditures, and burden of child's health care costs upon the family (out-of-pocket medical expenditures for the child as a percent of family income).
-Health care utilization estimates include percent of children with ambulatory visits (office-based medical provider services plus hospital outpatient services), emergency department visits, hospital inpatient discharges, and prescription medicines.
-Expenditure estimates include percent of children with total and with out-of-pocket expenditures along with average and median total and out-of-pocket expenditures according to selected characteristics of the child.
-In addition, the percent distribution of out-of-pocket expenses for child's health services as a percent of family income is presented according to the characteristics of the child.
+These estimates include demographic and other personal or family characteristics of the child, health care utilization and expenditures, and burden of child's health care costs upon the family (out-of-pocket medical expenditures for the child as a percentage of family income).
+Health care utilization estimates include percentage of children with ambulatory visits (office-based medical provider services plus hospital outpatient services), emergency department visits, hospital inpatient discharges, and prescription medicines.
+Expenditure estimates include percentage of children with total and with out-of-pocket expenditures along with average and median total and out-of-pocket expenditures according to selected characteristics of the child.
+In addition, the percentage distribution of out-of-pocket expenses for child's health services as a percentage of family income is presented according to the characteristics of the child.

 All differences discussed in the text are significant at the 0.05 level or better.
 No adjustments were made to compensate for the number of comparisons provided in this report.
-The technical appendix defines children with special health care needs in more detail and provides detailed information about the estimates and methods used in this report.
+The technical appendix defines children with special health care needs in more detail and provides detailed information about the estimates and methods used in the report.